 Research staff will be asked to screen clinic booking lists, medical assessment unit lists, and inpatient lists for women with chronic or gestational hypertension, and liaise with their clinical colleagues to identify potentially eligible participants.
 Clinical staff with access to the clinical records will make the initial approach.
-Eligibility will be assessed initially by the research midwife on the Site Signature and Delegation Log.
-An electronic Screening Consent and Key Baseline Variables Form will be completed for all women who are assessed for eligibility and will be used centrally to monitor recruitment and offer support (where required), Consent will be obtained by a GCP-trained midwife or medically-qualified member of the obstetric team (according to local policies).
+Eligibility will be assessed initially by the research team on the Site Signature and Delegation Log.
+An electronic Screening Consent and Key Baseline Variables Form will be completed for all women who are assessed for eligibility and will be used centrally to monitor recruitment and offer support (where required); each woman will be assigned a study number.
+Consent will be obtained by a GCP-trained midwife or medically-qualified member of the obstetric team (according to local policies).